asparagusfox/LARBS_remaps_for_X1Carbon2G/README.md

 # useful_remaps_for_X1Carbon2G

-Shell script for vim friendly (swap caps and esc) remapping on the Lenovo Thinkpad X1 Carbon 2nd Gen. For some reason this laptop has a weird placement of the home and end keys, where caps lock should usually be!
-The new "esc" key will act as super when pressed once.
+Script to remap some keys to make the ThinkPad X1 Carbon (Second Generation) easier to use, especially for Vim.

+This laptop has a weird keyboard layout!

 ## What it Does
 - Increase autorepeat speed
 - Makes Shift-Esc ~
-- Swaps left super and end key
+- Swaps left super and end key (Easier access)
-- When end is pressed once it is treated as escape
+- When end is pressed once it is treated as escape (For Vim)
-- When super is held it acts as super, when pressed once it acts as end
+- When (physical key) super is held it acts as super, when pressed once it acts as end

+Hopefully this makes sense!

 ## Dependencies
 - xorg-xset